-URP 550 Special Topics (3 hours).
+- URP 550 (3) Special Topics.
 Students electing to not pursue the thesis option may enroll in this course to conduct a special project topic.
-A maximum of three credits are allowed for this course.

-URP 551 Regional Planning (3 hours).
-This course provides students with an in-depth understanding of regional planning - its historical roots, current practices, regionalism.
+A maximum of three credits are allowed for this course. - URP 551 (3) Regional Planning.
+This course provides students with an in-depth understanding of regional planning its historical roots, current practices, regionalism.
 Regional planning, metropolitan planning, and similar terms are constantly being used by planners.

 What do these terms mean?
 How can they influence practice and scholarship in this field?

-URP 555 Independent Study (3 hours).
+URP 555 (3) Independent Study.
 Students wishing to explore an in-depth study of a topic not directly offered in the curriculum may enroll in this course.
 A maximum of six credit hours of independent study may be accrued.
 Permission of the faculty is required.

-URP 560 Thesis Research (3 hours).
+URP 560 (3) Thesis Research.
 Students pursuing the thesis option must enroll in this course.
 This course focuses on the methodology and techniques of writing a thesis, including the research and presentation of the document.